 Certificate of Conformity

 A certificate of Conformity is yet another compulsory document that must accompany any shipment to Ghana.
 This certification also acts as a pre-shipment inspection of goods.
-There are many companies that provide pre-inspection service among them Intertek and Bureau Veritas which can issue verification of Conformity.
+Many companies provide pre-inspection service among them Intertek and Bureau Veritas which can issue verification of Conformity.

 Comments are disabled.